By Doug Boilesen 2020

 Print by Pam Wishbow - Fox's tail is the stylus for the record

 What are needles for?
-Humor found in 1915 periodical
+(The answer found in a 1915 periodical)

 Grandmother: “How useless girls are today.
 I don’t believe you know what needles are for.”